MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowdisplayaffinity.md

 ## -description

-Stores the display affinity setting in kernel mode on the hWnd associated with the window.
+Specifies where the content of the window can be displayed.

 ## -parameters